 Please provide any 2 values below to calculate.

-The term discount can be used to refer to many forms of reduction in price of a good or service.
-Two types of discounts are discounts in which you get a percent off, or a fixed amount off.
+The term discount can be used to refer to many forms of reduction in the price of a good or service.
+The two most common types of discounts are discounts in which you get a percent off, or a fixed amount off.

 A percent off of a price typically refers to getting some percent, say 10%, off of the original price of the product or service.
 For example, if a good costs $45, with a 10% discount, the final price would be calculated by subtracting 10% of $45, from $45, or equivalently, calculating 90% of $45:

 10% of $45 = 0.10 × 45 = $4.50

 90% of $45 = 0.90 × 45 = $40.50

 In this example, you are saving 10%, or $4.50.